dorkamotorka/xdpmonitor-ebpf/README.md

-# pktdrop-ebpf
+# pktmonitor-ebpf

-Repository for monitoring packet drops across the whole Kernel Networking stack using eBPF
+Repository for monitoring eBPF actions in TC and XDP hooks on the network stack using eBPF.
+In other words tracing eBPF with eBPF.